BlockShangerous/CryptoCannoneer/README.md

 There is an admin safety that can disable firing

-After someone successfully uses /fire the award function is triggered This checks the database to see if that telegram user has an associated Stellar account, if not, it creates one, uses friendbot to fund it (testnet), and creates a trustline to TRRT
+After someone successfully uses /fire the award function is triggered.

+This checks the database to see if that telegram user has an associated Stellar account, if not, it creates one, uses friendbot to fund it (testnet), and creates a trustline to TRRT.
-It then awards 1 TRRT token to that Stellar account
+It then awards 1 TRRT token to that Stellar account.

 If the user has started a DM with the bot it can privately message the Stellar keys to them if they use /account